 But Pasternak’s strongest imprint is arguably the museum’s intellectually assertive exhibition programmes under her leadership.
 We Wanted A Revolution: Black Radical Women, 1965–85, in 2017, was a path-breaking survey of art, art-making, and political and community practice by black women in a crucial time when racial progress, though significant, favoured men, and feminism, while ascendant, centred white women.
 At once rigorous and exciting, it has since travelled to Buffalo and Los Angeles.

 Blockbusters have been on the agenda too.
-The Victoria and Albert Museum’s David Bowie is, the immersive multimedia show on the life and times of the great singer, made its US debut at the Brooklyn Museum.
+The Victoria and Albert Museum's David Bowie is, the immersive multimedia show on the life and times of the great singer, made the final stop of its worldwide tour at the Brooklyn Museum.
 Frida Kahlo: Appearances Can Be Deceiving is currently up, offering a decidedly feminist look at the great Mexican artist, including forthright consideration of issues such as disability.
 It has attracted throngs of visitors.

 Big crowdpleasers are important for a museum.
 “There are artists who have become icons,” Pasternak says.
 “They have a story that people can relate to, and that contributes a great deal to what becomes a blockbuster.”
 All of the programmes can serve toward a common purpose.
 “We’re putting forward excellence in a broader sense of visual culture, not just art as we accept it in the marketplace today.”